ceddlyburge/dijkstra-ish/readme.md

 todo
 in email to neil say that network topology reading in from file is peripheral, so I didn't spend loads of time on it, but I was still marked down for it.
 If you want gold plating you should say so, instead of saying that you don't want it.
 Also, you were not just looking for evidence of oo practices, you were also specifically looking for evidence of oo contraventions, which is a different perspective.

-make immutable if possible
-maybe use .freeze if nothing else is available class Leg attr_reader :from, :to, :distance class NetworkTopologyParser attr_reader :legs, :error_message class RouteCandidate attr_reader :legs class RouteExtension attr_reader :original_legs, :extension_leg class RouteExtensions
-  # network_topology is expected to be a NetworkTopology, route_candidates is expected to be an array of RouteCandidate and extensions is expected to be an array of RouteExtension
-  def initialize(network_topology, route_candidates, extensions = [])
-    @network_topology = network_topology
-    @route_candidates = route_candidates
-    @extensions = extensions
-  end
-class RoutePermutations
-  attr_reader :network_topology
-maybe make method return values immutable as well

-todo: look at all files and make sure happy NetworkTopologyParser could be improved

 ### Simple use of instance data, e.g. for the invariant route topology used in route permutations, could have reduced a lot of code

 I have made network_topology an instance variable of RoutePermutations.
 I'm not sure what I was thinking there.